Lincy3777/LoanEvaluatorModel/README.md

-# LoanEvaluatorModel
+# Loan Evaluator Model
-Loan Evaluator Model  is a machine learning-based application designed to predict an individual's creditworthiness.
+Loan Evaluator Model  is a machine learning-based application designed to predict an individual's creditworthiness by analyzing various financial and demographic factors.
+It employs a RandomForestClassifier, chosen for its superior performance when compared to other models like Logistic Regression, Decision Tree, and K-Nearest Neighbors (KNN).
+RandomForestClassifier demonstrated the highest accuracy during model evaluation, especially given the label-encoded nature of the dataset, making it a more reliable choice.
+The project integrates a user-friendly graphical interface built using Tkinter, allowing users to input relevant details and receive instant feedback on their credit standing.
+The model is trained on the German Credit Data (also known as Statlog), sourced from the UCI Machine Learning Repository